-- Heat the lemon juice in a saucepan without bringing to a boil, add to rest of the ingredients, mix thoroughly.
+- Heat lemon juice in a saucepan, remove from heat before bubbles begin to appear.
+Toss in rest of the ingredients, stirring thoroughly.

 - Pour into sterilized glass jars and seal.
 Refrigerate.

-- Instructions for use: Take 1 to 2 tablespoons as needed.
+- Instructions for use: 1 to 2 tablespoons as required.

-- Good old-time remedy, this stuff can get pretty pricey to buy in the herbal/natural stores.
-Here are several different ways you can make your own (found at bottom of page).
+- Good old-time treatment, this stuff tends to be pretty pricey in the organic/natural stores.
+Here are several different ways for making your own (found at bottom of page).

 1 oz. dried horehound leaves

-- Pour hot water over leaves and steep for 10 minutes.
+- Pour 1 pint boiling water over leaves and steep for 10 minutes.
 Strain.

-- Mix 1 1/2 cups of the infused water with 3 cups of honey.
+- Mix 1 1/2 cups of the infused liquid + 3 cups of honey.
 Pour into sterilized jars, seal.

-- Instructions for use: Take 1 tsp every 4 hours (during waking hours).
-Do not take more than 4 tsp a day.
+- Instructions for use: 1 tsp every 4 hrs (during waking hours).
+Do not take more than 4 tsp daily.

 - Simmer roughly chopped onions in water until soft.
-Combine onions with honey and eat every four hours.
+Blend onions + honey, consume every four hours.

-Another option is to strain out the onion after boiling for about 15 minutes, then bottle the juice.
-Drink the onion juice as needed.
+Another option is to strain out the bits after cooking for about 15 minutes, bottle the liquid.
+Drink as necessary.

-- Another tip is to dip a piece of fresh ginger into coarse salt (to coat the ginger) then eat it.
+- Ground Ginger.
+Alternative: Eat a fresh chunk of ginger first dipped into coarse salt (to coat the chunk).

 *Rose Hip Brew

-- Quite soothing, add 1 spoonful of honey to rose hip tea.
-Make tea with 2 tsp dried rose hips per 1 cup of boiling water, steep for 10 to 15 minutes (from Rose Hips: Recipes).
+- Quite soothing!
+Mix 2 tsp dried hips per 8 ounces of boiling water, steep for 10 to 15 mins. (sourced from this page).

-This is used and prepared the same way as a mustard plaster (which is also something you could try).
-Minced onion can replace the garlic if preferred.
+Prepared the same way as a mustard plaster (which is also something one could try).
+Replace with minced onion if preferred.

-- Chop garlic finely then cover garlic with olive oil, mix to make a thick paste (about the consistency of sour cream).
-Spread over fabric and fold so garlic doesn’t ooze out.
-Apply poultice to chest then cover with hot water bottle or a microwavable heat bag.
+- Chop the cloves finely, cover with olive oil, mash to achieve a thick paste (about the consistency of sour cream).
+Spread over fabric and fold so paste doesn’t ooze out.
+Apply poultice to chest, cover with hot water bottle or a microwavable bag.

-- For relief from dry coughs, try a Herbal Decongestant Steam Blend.
+- For relief from dry coughs, a Herbal Decongestant Steam is beneficial.

-- If it’s chronic and just won’t go away after a few days, make sure to see your doctor.
-You could have more serious issues going on that need to be tended to.
+- If it’s chronic hacking that just won’t go away after a few days, visit a doctor since there could be more serious issues going on that require medical attention.

 Note: These are simply tips I’ve collected, they’re not professional medical advice.